monashmicroimaging/gitbook-fiji-basics/part_2_basic_navigation_in_fiji.md

 ## ROI Manager {#roi-manager}

 To measure multiple ROIs individually, you must add them to the ROI manager.
-To find the ROI manager go to **Analyze Tools ROI manager**.
+To find the ROI manager go to **Analyze -&gt; Tools -&gt; ROI manager**.
 This will open the ROI manager window.

 ![](/assets/part2/roiManager_menu_opening.jpg)